hannakot62/Innowise-Lab-Internship-Level-1-Clever-to-do-list/README.md

 ![edit](https://raw.githubusercontent.com/hannakot62/Innowise-Lab-Internship-Level-1-Clever-to-do-list/main/for_readme/edit.jpg "edit")
 ![new](https://raw.githubusercontent.com/hannakot62/Innowise-Lab-Internship-Level-1-Clever-to-do-list/main/for_readme/new.jpg "new")

-# How to run the app
+# How to Run the App

 To run the app you should prepare an IDE and write in the terminal `npm start`.